310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 {% bubble Midori %}
 O-Okay then…

-Ummm… What type of mascot is popular in your sister’s school…?
+Ummm… Which character is popular in your sister’s school…?
 {% endbubble %}

 {% bubble Kuro %}
 Ahh, I think it looks like this plushie here.
-You really can’t tell whether it’s meant to be an alien or a veggie, huh…[^2]
+You really can’t tell whether it’s meant to be an alien or a veggie, huh…[^3]
 {% endbubble %}

 {% bubble Midori %}